nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Other incorrect addevent commands to try: `addevent`, `...`<br>
    Expected: Similar to previous.

-### Deleting a person
+### Deleting an event

-1. Deleting a person while all persons are being shown
+1. Deleting an event while all events are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all events using the `listevent` command.
+Multiple events in the list.

-   2. Test case: `delete 1`<br>
+   2. Test case: `delevent 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.

-   3. Test case: `delete 0`<br>
+   3. Test case: `delevent 0`<br>
-      Expected: No person is deleted.
+      Expected: No event is deleted.
 Error details shown in the status message.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. Deleting a person while persons with a specified keyword, i.e., `[KEYWORD]` of the user's choice, are being shown
+2. Deleting an event while event with a specified keyword, i.e., `[KEYWORD]` of the user's choice, are being shown

-    1. Prerequisites: List all persons using the `list` command, then find all persons with `[KEYWORD]` using the `find [KEYWORD]` command.
-Multiple persons in the list.
+    1. Prerequisites: Find all events with `[KEYWORD]` using the `find [KEYWORD]` command.
+Multiple events in the list.

-    2. Test case: `delete 1`<br>
+    2. Test case: `delevent 1`<br>
-       Expected: First contact is deleted from the displayed list.
-Details of the deleted contact shown in the status message.
+       Expected: First event is deleted from the displayed list.
+Details of the deleted event shown in the status message.

-    3. Test case: `delete 0`<br>
+    3. Test case: `delevent 0`<br>
-       Expected: No person is deleted.
+       Expected: No event is deleted.
 Error details shown in the status message.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the displayed list size)<br>
+    4. Other incorrect delete commands to try: `delevent`, `delevent x`, `...` (where x is larger than the displayed list size)<br>
        Expected: Similar to previous.

 ### Sorting event list